yurikoval/omniauth-slack/README.md

 Specify which API calls to include or exclude after the initial authorization call.
 This will affect what data you see in the AuthHash object.
 These two options are mutually exclusive.
 Use one or the other but not both.
 If neither option is declared, all API calls will be made (depending on scope and permissions).

-The currently available calls are
+The currently available calls are:

 * identity
 * user_info
 * user_profile